jdjakub/phd-thesis/ch-bl.md

 In the Altair 8800 of the 1970s, the platform was linear memory (state) and native CPU instructions (state change).
 The platform did not provide other tooling aside from switches to manually set memory values.

-In COLA, the platform is C\ \cite{OROM} or C++\ \cite{COLAs} and the Unix command-line environment; in other words, it is the Unix programming system\ \cite{TDs}.
+In COLA, the platform is C\ \cite{OROM} or C++\ \cite{COLAs} and the Unix command-line environment; in other words, it is the Unix programming system (Section\ \ref{the-unix-paradigm}).

 In BootstrapLab, we chose JavaScript and the Web platform generally.
 This provides us with built-in Web technologies and libraries (including graphics) and the browser developer tools.
 This platform provides a range of convenient tools to assist bootstrapping.
 Because of its large scope, we have to carefully choose primitives to expose to the product system.

 *What can be changed at the user level?* At this point, there is no product system to speak of yet.
 This means that nothing can be changed in-system.
-The platform can, in principle, be modified, but we assume this is so unfamiliar or uneconomical that the reader has opted to make a self-sustainable system instead!
+The platform can, in principle, be modified, but by assumption this is so unfamiliar or uneconomical that the reader has opted to make a self-sustainable system instead.

 # Design a Substrate
 > The substrate defines the basic infrastructure supporting the product system: how the state is *represented* and *changed*.
 The design of a substrate re-uses parts of the platform where possible and extends it where necessary.
 We must decide which platform capabilities to use to represent the state and how to expose graphics and interaction.
 We design a minimal *instruction set* describing changes to the state, which can be represented using the state.
 We then use the platform to implement an engine that executes these instructions.